danmbrown/city-of-whispers/Playbooks/Foundry.md

 - Idiosyncratic or quirky (cross off one of the options under Use Asset)
 - Borderline illegal/immoral (pick a Success on any hit)

+### Some Assembly Required
+When you Use Power to build something (but not conjure something), roll with +2.

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]